BC-SECURITY/Long-Live-The-Empire/Exercise 2 - Deployment Basics/Exercise 2.md

    <img width="770" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/93e24fcf-bdaa-4e5d-a902-b6e93f3ebeae">
 </p>

-5. Paste the payload into PowerShell.exe on Workstation 1 and run it
+5. Paste the payload into PowerShell.exe on Workstation 1 and run it (if you are having issues cutting and pasting you can press `ctl+alt+shift` to open the guacamole to add the payload.
+Press it a second time to close the guacamole window.

 <p align="center">
    <img width="913" alt="252177318-d2c41ae5-bb57-4037-86e7-d423efb1191a" src="https://github.com/BC-SECURITY/Empire/assets/20302208/affa456f-a408-4e93-96f2-061d72cfe33b">